toraritte/aquir/README.md

 myself  that  it  would  not  be  persisted  in  the projection.
 The  changeset will  simply swap  it out with a  hashed version (`:password_hash`).
-See also the `Projections.User` schema, it isn't even listed.
+See also the `Read.Schema.User` schema, it isn't even listed.

 #### 0.2.4 `:binary_id` vs `Ecto.UUID`